NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ## Controller Setup

+### Requirements

+Minimum MCU: 256kB Flash, 8kB SRAM, 8 MHz
+Recommended: 512+kB Flash, 32+kB SRAM, 16+ MHz

+Recommended MCUs: Nano 33 IoT, MKR (any), Due, Zero, ESP32, Teensy 3+, RasPi Pico, etc.
+Known not to work: Uno (any), Nano (classic), Leonardo, Micro, ESP12, ESP8266, Teensy 2, etc.

 ### Installation

 The easiest way to install this controller is to utilize the Arduino IDE library manager, or through a package manager such as PlatformIO.
 Otherwise, simply download this controller and extract its files into a `Simple-Hydroponics-Arduino` folder in your Arduino custom libraries folder, typically found in your `[My ]Documents\Arduino\libraries` folder (Windows), or `~/Documents/Arduino/libraries/` folder (Linux/OSX).

 From there, you can make a local copy of one of the examples based on the kind of system setup you want to use.
-If you are unsure of which, we recommend using the Vertical NFT Example for older storage constrained MCUs, or using the Full System Example for more modern MCUs.
+If you are unsure of which, we recommend using the Vertical NFT Example for older storage constrained MCUs, or using the Full System Example (TODO) for more modern MCUs.

 ### Header Defines